SMART FAQ and Answers

 Q: Where are you located?

-A: This is by far the most frequently asked question we have!
-The location of every dog is on their bio - please read all the way to the bottom.
+A: The location of every dog is on their bio - please read all the way to the bottom.
 We are foster-based and not shelter-based, therefore we do not have a “location” so to speak.
 We cover all of Canada as well as Northern Michigan, Oregon, Washington, Montana, Idaho, North Dakota, Minnesota, and Wisconsin.
 Transport is available anywhere in North America however.

 Q: What is your adoption process?